bethrichardson/api-read-cache/docs/adr/0003-use-spotify-github-client-for-structured-repo-metrics.md

-# Interacting with GitHub Client
+# Interacting with GitHub API

 ## Context and Problem Statement
 I needed to either find or create a client to interact with the GitHub API in my service.
 I needed a way to get structured